 These inputs can be used by the 2G ISS to designate a given traffic among the list of traffic.
 This may be necessary when DTIF is activated and ADS-B traffic is available.
 This may be used to enable the flight deck crew to focus on a given traffic and to acquire detailed information on that traffic.

-Please note the following convention for highlighting, selecting, and coupling has been applied throughout this document.
-The ARINC 768 use of these terms is shown below.
-This definition may differ from alternate industry definitions such as those used in RTCA DO-289.